-Gerry Riskin’s Immutable Laws of Law Firm SuccessPrint PDF
+Gerry Riskin’s Immutable Laws of Law Firm SuccessPrint

 By Gerry Riskin | Feb 5, 2018

 Dateline 21st Century: Most professional firms today and their practice groups are led by individuals who have not only mastered practice skills but are equally adept in organizational behaviour.
 They understand group dynamics and the art of facilitation.
 They conduct highly effective meetings, coach individuals to achieve their personal best performances, and create an environment in which professionals thrive.
 Managing partners are masters at “managing the managers” by ensuring that they are working toward relevant, well-defined and achievable goals.
 That is why most firms are highly profitable, achieve very high levels of internal satisfaction, and give exemplary client service.
 Turnover has dropped to nearly zero and clients are extremely loyal, thinking it absurd to even consider switching firms.

 “Dream on” you say.
 Well, yes, I do dream on and as a perennial optimist I believe that what I have described is still very much achievable.
 The major ingredient missing in 99% of today’s professional firms is simply “The Will to Manage.”

 The following 12 immutable laws represent my assessment of the most critically important components of successful firm management.

 Law #1.
 The Managing Partner Must Be Willing to Manage: The managing partner must assist the partnership in achieving a clear vision complete with a describable, quantifiable destination.
 Firms cannot succeed with managing partners who were selected for their uncanny ability to ruffle no feathers and who discern the predominant direction of the firm and then run out in front to give the appearance of leadership.
 Management requires courage.